-344 2011-05-02 Board report, pgs.
+&lt;sup>344 2011-05-02 Board report, pgs.
 5, 6, 36, PPLPC012000322430, -431, -461.
-Staff told the Sacklers told the Sacklers that they had received another 88 calls to Purdue's compliance hotline, but not reported any of them to the authorities.347

-347. In June, staff reported to the Sacklers

-"40 and 80mg tablet prescriptions have decreased significantly.
+Staff told the Sacklers that the sales rep visits compared to a target for the quarter of 168,210 visits; and that reps visited 6.66 prescribers per day, on average, compared to a target of 7.0.

+347. In June, staff reported to the Sacklers that Purdue's opioid sales were hundreds of millions of dollars less than expected and that a prime reason was that doctors were not prescribing enough of the highest doses.
+The headline presented at the Board meeting read: "40 and 80mg tablet prescriptions have decreased significantly.
 The 10mg and 20mg tablet prescriptions initially increased, but given their lower value not enough to offset the higher strength decline."
 Staff told the Sacklers: "As a result of the change in prescriptions by strength, OxyContin brand Kgs dispensed are below mid 2010 levels."
 Staff reported to the Sacklers that Purdue would rely on sales rep visits and paid physician spokespersons to maintain demand.
 For a "Super Core" of "Very High Potential" opioid prescribers, Purdue would order its sales reps to make sales visits every week.
-349

 348. The Sacklers immediately pushed to find ways to increase sales.
 Richard Sackler asked Sales VP Russell Gasdia to include him in a meeting with District Managers who were the day-to-day supervisors of the sales reps.
 Then, having missed the meeting, he engaged Gasdia again by email.
 Gasdia told Richard that Purdue had hired 147 new sales reps at the Board's direction.
 Gasdia told Richard that Purdue instructed the sales reps to focus on converting patients who had never been on opioids or patients taking "low dose Vicodin, Percocet, or tramadol" - all patients for whom Purdue's opioids posed an increase in risk.
-350